CommutingLeetcode/grind/README.md

 3. One thing that’s unique about this problem and what you learnt from it
 4. Failure to complete the steps above will result in owing money to other members, a total of 15 dollars divided equally to other members who are participating

+## Format:

+1. Each participant should create a branch from main that is named username's-branch
+2. The base repo (same hirearchy as README.md) should contain a folder with the same name as your branch
+3. For each problem, a folder called ####-title_name should be created in the user's folder that contains the solution file.
+An example of would be creatin the folder 0001-Two_Sum, containing Two_Sum.py
+4. Upon pushing a solution, the commit message should be "solve #-title name", an example would be "solve 1-two sum"

 ## FAQ:
 - Why not do the same problem so that we can discuss it together?
 - A problem might require the solver to understand several prerequisites (e.g. data structure used or continuation of a previous problem).
 I think it’s better to choose our own problems because every developer has their own timelines in their learning process.